j-w-matlock/Econ-Toolbox/README.md

 ## Known Issues and Areas for Improvement

-- **EAD:** Assumes exceedance probabilities are pre-sorted and monotonic; automatic sorting or validation could improve usability.
 - **Storage Cost and O&M:** Cost update factors and CWCCI ratios must be entered manually; automatic retrieval from current indices would reduce errors.
 - **Project Cost Annualizer:** IDC calculation requires monthly detail when costs are irregular; importing a schedule from CSV would streamline entry.
 - **Recreation Benefit:** UDV schedules are hard-coded for a single fiscal year; updating values when new schedules are released is manual.